anime-skip/player/README.md

 - Progress bar is too high above the toolbar, lower it
 - Add error message to preference change
 - login > logout > refresh page > login > says there's an error
+- Try to create an episode at a URL that has already been deleted